 \begin{example} Consider the simplex code $[7,3]_2$ with generator matrix

 $G$ is clearly the generator matrix of a cyclic code.
 Moreover, the matroid $\mM(G)$ associate to it is the well-known \textbf{Fano matroid}, whose name derives from the Fano plane $\mathrm{PG}(2,2)$.
-This is known as $F_7$, the ground set is $E=\{0,1,\dots,6\}$ and the set of bases is
+This is denoted by $F_7$, the ground set is $E=\{0,1,\dots,6\}$ and the set of bases is

-and it is not difficult to see that it satisfy the property of $3$-cyclic matroids.
+and it is not difficult to see that it satisfies the property of cyclic $3$-matroids.
 It can be graphically represented as in Figure \ref{fig:fanomatroid}, where each base is made of three points that are not collinear.

 \end{example}